New Jersey state assembly releasing 907 pages of lane closure scandal documents

 The legislators charged him with contempt for his lack of cooperation.
 But the dam could eventually break as lawmakers dig in their heels, analysts say.

-As long as Christie was telling the truth at a marathon news conference he held Thursday -- that is, if he really didn't know anything about any wrongdoing -- he should be able to step out of the caldron, analysts who spoke with CNN say.
+As long as Christie was telling the truth at a marathon press conference he held on Thursday, he should be able to step out of the caldron, analysts who spoke with CNN say.

 One thing is certain.
 The legislative inquiry into the alleged misdeeds that led to the traffic jam on the George Washington Bridge is just getting into gear.